jdouliez/webpack_extractor/README.md

 options:
   -h, --help            show this help message and exit -s, --silent          Decrease output verbosity
-  -u URL, --url URL     Url to get the sourcemap from -f FILE, --file FILE  Local file to get the sourcemap from
+  -u URL, --url URL     Url to get the mapping from
+  -f FILE, --file FILE  Local file to get the mapping from
 ```

 **Exemples**